shibaeff/Markov-Generator/README.md

 ##### master and simple-features branches -- basic generation

+##### NOTE: currently master and simple-features branch are alike. simple-features branch is intended to reflect the past state of work.

 This is a simple text generator based on the implementation of a basic Markov model.

 It includes: